 2 Corinthians 6:16b: [Y]ou are the temple of the living God.
 As God has said: “I will dwell in them and walk among them.
 I will be their God and they shall be My people.”

 [Note that the last three of these scriptures were not written for the benefit of just one person, but for the benefit of all the Christians in the church at Corinth and, perhaps, elsewhere.]

 God Is Even in the Abode of the Dead

 At least one Bible commentary argues that the following scripture does not actually pertain to where God can be found and that, instead, it poetically teaches that no place is too remote for God to act in our behalf.
-In contrast, most Bible commentaries say little or nothing to explain the meaning of this scripture, thereby suggesting that they think the basic message of the verse is either essentially self-explanatory or imponderable.
-We believe that the first of these two possible reasons is the more probable explanation for the lack of commentary.
+However, most Bible commentaries say little or nothing to explain the meaning of this scripture, thereby suggesting that they think the basic message of the verse is either essentially self-explanatory or imponderable.

 With regard to why the earth may be the only place in the physical universe where God is omnipresent, a logical reason is that the earth may be the only place in the physical universe that has intelligent life and, therefore, God is omnipresent on the earth because He wants to have a relationship with human beings, as indicated in the Bible.
 [Click on “Why Did God Create Humans?” for a discussion of God’s desire to have a close relationship with mankind.]